Nora Stewart Coleman: Biography

 on board the USS President Jackson to escort members of the Fita Fita Guard, who were being transferred to a U.S. naval base in Honolulu.
 Five years later, Peter Tali Coleman was appointed civilian governor of American Samoa by the Interior Department in 1956, becoming the first Samoan governor of the territory.
 Nora Stewart Coleman, who was born and raised in Hawaii, became the first Pacific Islander to serve as First Lady of American Samoa in history.
 They remained in American Samoa from 1956 to 1961.
 Following the end of his governorship, Coleman followed her husband across the Pacific to his various postings.
 These included tenures as District Administrator for the Marshall Islands and District Administrator of the Northern Mariana Islands (both from 1965 to 1969), Deputy High Commissioner of the Trust Territory of the Pacific Islands from 1969 to 1975, and acting High Commissioner of the Trust Territory of the Pacific Islands from 1976 to 1977.

 In 1977, Peter and Nora Stewart Coleman returned to American Samoa to launch his candidacy in the territory's first ever gubernatorial election.
 Peter Tali Coleman became the first popularly elected Governor of American Samoa, resulting in Nora Stewart Coleman becoming first lady again in 1978.
 She served as first lady from 1978 to 1985 and again from 1989 until 1993 during her husband's tenure in office.
 Coleman focused on education and children's issues during her tenure as first lady.
 She often addressed women's groups and church congregations.

 Peter Tali Coleman died in 1997.
 Coleman largely retired from public life following her husband's death.
 She took to art and music at her family home in Niu Valley, Honolulu.

-In 2003, Coleman's Kamehameha high school class ring, which she had lost while walking on Waikiki beach in 1938, was returned to her by a woman from Virginia.
-The woman's aunt had originally found the ring in 1996.
+In 2003, Coleman's Kamehameha high school class ring, which she had lost while swimming in Waikiki in 1938, was returned to her by a woman from Virginia.
+The woman's aunt had originally found the ring at the beach in 1996.
 The return of Coleman's ring became news in Hawaii, with articles appearing in the Honolulu Star-Bulletin and the Honolulu Advertiser.

 Coleman suffered a cerebral hemorrhage at her home in the Niu Valley neighborhood of Honolulu on May 1, 2005.
 She died at The Queen's Medical Center in Honolulu on May 11, 2005, at the age of 85.
 Coleman was survived by twelve of her thirteen children.

 Her funeral was held at Saint Patrick Catholic Church in Honolulu on May 20, 2005, with burial next to her husband, the late Governor Peter Tali Coleman, in Diamond Head Memorial Park.